vedantpople4/ML_Projects/README.md

 # The ML_Projects
 The Repo contains projects done during the course Machine Learning A-Z™ Hands-On Python & R In Data Science on Udemy.
 The FIFA19 project file takes 2 teams input and then predicts the team with better overall.
 The DMT file uses the MNIST dataset for implementing PCA and then classify the data using 5 classifiers and also uses ICA components.
-The methods used are
+The methods used are Fast ICA, truncated SVD, PCA and t-SNE
 All Datasets used can be found on the link below:
 ##### https://www.superdatascience.com/pages/machine-learning